thaljef/Dist-Zilla-Plugin-Pinto-Add/README.md

     packages into.
 Defaults to `undef`, which means to use whatever stack is currently defined as the default by the repository.

-- no\_recurse = 0|1
+- recurse = 0|1

-    If true, prevents Pinto from recursively importing all the distributions required to satisfy the prerequisites for the distribution you are adding.
-Default is 0.
+    If false, Pinto will not recursively pull all the distributions required to satisfy the prerequisites for the distribution you are adding.
+Default is 1.

 - authenticate = 0|1